Keeping perspective when subjected to a daily barrage of media about numbers of people contracting COVID-19 and numbers of people who die is not easy.

 What we’ve done to protect ourselves

 - We have focused on frequent hand washing.
 As soon as we come home from any outside excursions, a thorough cleanse with soap and hot water is the routine.
-We use hand sanitizers when away from home and keep extra disinfected hand wipes in both cars;
+We use hand sanitizers when away from home and keep extra disinfectant hand wipes in both cars.

 - We are learning about keeping a social distance from others.
-Health Canada recommends a distance of 1 meter.
+Health Canada recommends a distance of 2 meters.

 - Rather than listening to endless media reports that distress me, I consult reliable sources each day and try not to worry about what I can’t control.